kb-dk/repository-mirror/ARCHITECTURE.md

 ![Workflow](architecture/architecture.svg)

-### 1. An external repository is registered by the user who must also provide credentials for the remote git repository
+### 1. An external repository is registered in the database

+A user at a remote git repository is given read access to that repository.
 We do not need this, unless the repository is private

-### 2. The user selects a branch
+### 2. The user selects a destination

 Depending on the destination status the user needs to enter slightly different data